bhaswata08/bhaswata08.github.io/_posts/2025-12-09-Optimizer_prep.md

 Momentum based gradient descent will be explained in detail in the next post. #TODO

-The modification of $\hat{g_t}$ is about using gradient history to determine the direction and magnitude of the current step.
-Instead of blindly following the current gradient $g_t$, we incorporate information from past gradients to make smarter directional choices.
 This is essentially akin to modifying the momentum or how much energy does the gradient updates($g_t$) have and how it will react to plateaus and valleys.
-In both momentum based gradient descent and Nestrov based gradient descent we give additional energy to the gradient updates in plateaus so that it takes larger steps (Intuition and nuances behind this explained in #TODO).
+Giving the update "energy" so it can barrel through shallow local minima or traverse flat plateaus more quickly.

+### Examples

+- Momentum based Gradient Descent #TODO
+- Nestrov Accelerated Gradient Descent #TODO

-## Modification of effective learning rate
+## Category 2: Modifying learning rate $\eta_{eff}$ (Adaptive learning rate modifiers)

+These optimizers focus on making the effective learning rate parameter-specific and adaptive, usually inversely proportional to the history of squared gradients.

+### Intuition

+The goal behind modifying the effective learning rate is to assign parameter wise adaptation of effective updates ($\Delta \theta_t$).
+Say our model is vectorized by two parameters $w$ and $b$.
+Now, say $w$'s loss landscape is steep and hence requires low learning rate (to avoid overshoot) and $b$'s loss landscape is flat and requires high learning rate (to learn effectively).

 Take AdaGrad for example: